MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Abstract

 \section{Abstract}

-Multiscale video transformers have been explored in a wide variety of vision tasks.
-To date, however, the multiscale processing has been confined to the encoder or decoder alone.
-We present a unified multiscale encoder-decoder transformer that is focused on dense prediction tasks in videos.
-Multiscale representation at both encoder and decoder yields key benefits of implicit extraction of spatiotemporal features (\ie without reliance on input optical flow) as well as temporal consistency at encoding and coarse-to-fine detection for high-level (\eg object) semantics to guide precise localization at decoding.
-Moreover, we propose a transductive learning scheme through many-to-many label propagation to provide temporally consistent predictions.
-We showcase our Multiscale Encoder-Decoder Video Transformer (MED-VT) on Automatic Video Object Segmentation (AVOS) and actor/action segmentation, where we outperform state-of-the-art approaches on multiple benchmarks using only raw images, without using optical flow.
+In this paper, we present an end-to-end trainable unified multiscale encoder-decoder transformer that is focused on dense prediction tasks in video.
+The presented Multiscale Encoder-Decoder Video Transformer (MED-VT) uses multiscale representation throughout and employs an optional input beyond video (e.g., audio), when available, for multimodal processing (MED-VT++).
+Multiscale representation at both encoder and decoder yields three key benefits: (i) implicit extraction of spatiotemporal features at different levels of abstraction for capturing dynamics without reliance on input optical flow, (ii) temporal consistency at encoding and (iii) coarse-to-fine detection for high-level (e.g., object) semantics to guide precise localization at decoding.
+Moreover, we present a transductive learning scheme through many-to-many label propagation to provide temporally consistent video predictions.
+We showcase MED-VT/MED-VT++ on three unimodal video segmentation tasks (Automatic Video Object Segmentation (AVOS), actor-action segmentation and Video Semantic Segmentation (VSS)) as well as a multimodal segmentation task (Audio-Visual Segmentation (AVS)).
+Results show that the proposed architecture outperforms alternative state-of-the-art approaches on multiple benchmarks using only video (and optional audio) as input, without reliance on optical flow.
+Finally, to document details of the model's internal learned representations, we present a detailed interpretability study, encompassing both quantitative and qualitative analyses.